-That last point is supercritical: CPU intrinsics, at least in 2019, are overwhelmingly about being able to execute vectorized instructions.
+That last point is super-critical: CPU intrinsics, at least in 2020, are overwhelmingly about being able to execute vectorized instructions.
 That’s really why you should be paying them attention in the first place.
-There is additional stuff in there, for sure: if you’re a kernel developer, or writing crypto code, or some other niche-cases, but vectorization is why you are really here, whether you knew it or not.
+Sure, there’s additional stuff in there: if you’re a kernel developer, or writing crypto code, or some other niche-cases, but vectorization is why you are really here, whether you knew it or not.

-In C#, we’ve mostly shied away from having intrinsics until CoreCLR 3.0 came along, where intrinsic support was added, championed by @tannergooding and others from Microsoft (Thanks Tanner!). but as single-threaded performance has virtually stopped improving, more programming languages started adding intrinsics support (go, rust, Java and now C#) so developers in those languages would have access to these specialized, much more efficient instructions.
+In C#, we’ve mostly shied away from having intrinsics until CoreCLR 3.0 came along, where intrinsic support became official/complete, championed by @tannergooding as well as others from Microsoft and Intel. but as single-threaded performance has virtually stopped improving, more programming languages started adding intrinsics support (go, rust, Java and now C#) so developers in those languages would have access to these specialized, much more efficient instructions.
 CoreCLR 3.0 does not support all 1,218 intrinsics that I found, but a more modest 226 intrinsics in 15 different classes for x86 Intel and AMD processors.
-Each class is filled with many static functions, all of which are processor intrinsics, and represent a 1:1 mapping to Intel group/code names.
+Each class is filled with many static functions, all of which are unique processor intrinsics, and represent a 1:1 mapping to Intel group/code names.
 As C# developers, we roughly get access to everything that Intel incorporated in their processors manufactured from 2014 and onwards2, and for AMD processors, from 2015 onwards.

 What are these vectorized intrinsics?